 Choosing an Experienced Plastic Surgeon

-Even though the fat grafting technique has been used for decades for the face and other areas of the body, its use for breast augmentation is relatively recent, and not all surgeons have the training or experience needed to produce consistent results.
+Even though the fat grafting technique has been used for decades for the face and other areas of the body, its use for breast augmentation is relatively recent.
+Not all surgeons have the training or experience needed to produce consistent results.
 If you’re considering hybrid breast augmentation, it’s important to ask surgeons during your consultations about their experience.

 Leave a Reply